 Daniel Penny to be charged with manslaughter Friday in Jordan Neely's chokehold death

-NEW YORK -- Daniel Penny will arrested in Jordan Neely's chokehold death Friday, the Manhattan DA's office said.
+NEW YORK -- Daniel Penny will arrested in Jordan Neely's chokehold death Friday, the Manhattan district attorney's office said.

 Neely will face a charge of manslaughter in the second degree.

-The 24-year-old Marine veteran is expected to surrender to the Manhattan DA and is expected to be arraigned at Manhattan Criminal Court Friday.
+The 24-year-old Marine veteran is expected to surrender to the Manhattan DA and be arraigned at Manhattan Criminal Court Friday.

 Penny was seen on video holding Neely, 30, in a chokehold for nearly three minutes on May 1 after witnesses say Neely was behaving erratically on an F train.
 After police arrived, Neely was taken to a local hospital, where he was pronounced dead.